rizwanahmedit23/File-Zipper/README.md

 # File-Zipper
 Huffman Coding implementation for a text file in C++.
 # Huffman Coding
 Huffman Coding is a lossless, bottom-up compression algorithm.
-It can compress and decompress any text files.
+It can be used to compress and decompress any text files.
 # Requirements:
 C++ compiler.
 # Execution Steps:-